-But so far, there were only two parties – the patient and the doctor.
+Thus far, there were only two parties – the patient and the doctor.
 There was faith and intimacy and because of Intimacy, the doctors offered services that the patient could afford.
-So the “swindling” was minimal.
-The situation changed drastically around 1980 onwards when MODERN TECHNOLOGY entered clinical practice.
+So the allegation of “swindling” was minimal.
+The situation changed drastically around 1980 when MODERN TECHNOLOGY entered clinical practice.
 It created wonders.
 Now every part of the body at any depth could be visualized, reached and remedied.
 Heart could be repaired, narrowed vessels could be widened, babies could be developed “in vitro” (outside the female body) and new tissues could be developed or transplanted when deficient. “spare part” surgery became a day-to-day affair.
 The world was spellbound.
-But technology was/is costly and needs large space; and industrialists entered the field, built large hospitals and installed the modern equipment.
+However technology was/is costly and needs large space; and therefore industrialists entered the field, built large hospitals and installed the modern equipment.
 Health care service became health care industry.
-With the industry came the principles of ADVERTISEMENT and PROFITS.
-The technology was widely advertised first by technology manufacturers and later by hospital owners. and made far more glamorous than what it really is.
+With this change MANAGEMENT became the principle and PROFITS became the motive.
+The technology was widely marketed, first by technology manufacturers and later by hospital owners.
+They made it far more glamorous than what it really is.
 The modern technology expanded, it spread its tentacles so wide that – like the proverbial camel in the tent—it occupied the whole field of medical practice -including the public sector- and DISPLACED THE DOCTOR TO A SECONDARY POSITION and occupied the prime position.
-When the doctor was primarily responsible for the care of the patient, service was the main object and earning was essentially for his own needs.
-He gave service and earned for himself.
+When the doctor was primarily responsible for the care of the patient, service was the main objective and earning was essentially for his own needs.
+They gave service and earned for sustaining themselves.
 Now that the industrialist has occupied the prime position, the prime object of the modern high technology hospitals has changed to earning PROFITS on the investment.
 Now, hospitals give service to earn profits- irrespective of whether the patient really needs it or not.
-But this is done through the specialist doctors, who are employed by them or are totally dependent on them for their own earning.
-So, the doctors are blamed and cursed when the patient is forced to pay exorbitant charges.
-Does he not earn, too?
+This is done through the specialist doctors, who are employed by them or are totally dependent on them for their own earning.
+So, the public blames doctors curses them when the patient is forced to pay exorbitant charges.
+Do they not earn from this amount?
 Yes.
 The small percentage of super-specialists attached to the hospital do earn better but the remaining 90% of the doctors suffer miserably.
 The rising compulsion for prescribing these services makes them to order these costly investigations and costlier procedures wherein they earn nothing but curses.
 On the other hand, the rising costs shrink their population-base, as many just cannot bear the rising costs of modern management.
 There are less and less patients attending their clinics; their earnings are reduced and many doctors are getting frustrated, developing heart attacks or committing suicide.
 Unfortunately, the society refuses to understand that the doctor and the hospital are two distinctly different entities – with (sometimes) conflicting interests.
 While blaming the doctors, the same society continues to demand more and more of this modern technological approach, little knowing that it is the root cause of exorbitant rise in the costs of health care services- even in the public sector hospitals.
 Let us look at the Noida child case again.
 The bill was more than Rs.
-14 lakhs but the four specialist doctors got Rs.90000 only for their strenuous efforts of 8 days- about Rs.20 to 25 thousand each.
+14 lakhs but the four specialist doctors got only Rs.90000 for their strenuous efforts of 8 days- about Rs.20 to 25 thousand each.
 The hospital earned Rs.
 13 lakhs or more.
 Let us understand how the Hospital costs rise.